jbox-web/action_form/README.md

 ## Dynamically Adding/Removing Nested Objects

-Action Form comes with two helpers to deal with this functionality:
+ActionForm comes with two helpers to deal with this functionality:

 1. `link_to_add_association` will display a link that renders fields to create a new object.
 2. `link_to_remove_association` will display a link to remove a existing/dynamic object.